Wondering how much CBD oil you should take?

 Here’s a good guideline to keep in the memory bank:

-(the above dosages are approximations and highly subjective due to the nature of CBD consumption – always consult with your doctor for medical advice and to check for drug interactions)
+(the above dosages are approximations and highly subjective due to the nature of CBD consumption – always consult with your doctor for medical advice and to check for drug interactions, as there may be side effects)

 Step 2: Start with lower doses and increase dosage slowly